flowbased/flowtrace/README.md

 The concept is analogous to a 'stacktrace' or 'core dump' for imperative code.

-This project will define a data format to store traces in, and provide debugging tools for working with these traces.
+This project provides a data format to store traces in, and provide debugging tools for working with these traces, as well as JavaScript library for recording and producing them.

 ## Status

-Minimally useful
+In production

 * NoFlo has support for creating flowtraces, from [noflo-nodejs 0.6](https://github.com/noflo/noflo-nodejs#debugging) and [noflo-runtime-msgflo 0.2.2](https://github.com/noflo/noflo-runtime-msgflo#debugging)
+* [fbp-spec 0.8](https://github.com/flowbased/fbp-spec) has support for capturing flowtraces of test runs
 * Several commandline tools exist for working with flowtraces
 * Note: File format not 100% finalized
-* Some not-yet-useful timeline UI prototypes exist

-See [braindump](./doc/braindump.md) and [UI notes](./ui/notes.md) for ideas/plans.
+See [braindump](./doc/braindump.md) for ideas/plans.

 ## Installing